 Representation You Can Trust

 Assault cases can be emotionally challenging and legally complex.
 Depending on the specific allegations against you, charges can range from a Class C misdemeanor citation to a first-degree felony.
-You need an attorney who will listen to you, work with you, and help you through the difficult process of facing a criminal assault charge.
+You need a criminal defense attorney who will listen to you, work with you, and help you through the difficult process of facing a criminal assault charge.

 What is an Assault or Domestic Violence Charge?